getify/Functional-Light-JS/manuscript/ch3.md

 I> ## Note
 I>
 I> Want more practice with point-free style coding?
-We'll revisit this technique in "Revisiting Points" in Chapter 4, based on newfound knowledge of function composition.
+We'll revisit this technique in [Chapter 4, "Revisiting Points"](#ch4revisitingpoints), based on newfound knowledge of function composition.

 ## Summary